psu13/mutable-hakyll/posts/internet-music-stories.md

 weird idea.
 The main way to hear the music you wanted to hear was to buy the record.
 Sure you could sit next to your radio and wait for the next time your favorite single of the time came up in the station's rotation.
-But that is tedious and time consuming, so once you have the resources to do better you go buy stuff.
+But that is tedious and time consuming, so once you had the resources to do better you go buy stuff.
 There were catalogs, and magazines, and the local gurus at the record store to tell you what you might like, and the best instances of those things.
-It was a whole eco-system of material outside of the music itself that provided more context and insight into the material.
+It was a whole ecosystem of material outside of the music itself that provided more context and insight into the material.

-This is important, because someone one of limited resources you could not buy _all_ of it.
+This is important, because as someone one of limited resources you could not buy _all_ of it.
 You had to know which were the most important things to get.
 Which recordings were the "best."
 Which you should buy first.
 Which could wait.
 For me this was _especially_ true with recordings of Classical music.

 What I will never understand about Classical music recordings is why there are so many of them.
 But, given that there are, it's not enough to know you want to listen to a recording